dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/README.md

 whole.

-If you feel anyone has violated this policy, please bring it up directly with the individual or with a DSSG staff member or fellow advocate.
+If you feel anyone has violated this policy, please bring it up directly with the individual or with a DSSG staff member.

 If you feel you have been unfairly accused of violating this code of conduct, please contact the fellowship staff team with a concise